Storyblok Raises $80M Series C - Read News

 In regards to marketing, the omnichannel advantages and possibilities are endless.
 Let’s take a look at why utilizing a headless CMS is instrumental to the success of an omnichannel digital strategy.

-Section titled 1.
-It serves multiple digital channels 1.
-It serves multiple digital channels
+1. It serves multiple digital channels

 A headless CMS can re-model and optimize content for any device connected via IoT (Internet of Things).
 Not only does this allow your team a greater deal of brand consistency and flexibility in regards to what you publish, but it also allows customers to enjoy your content on their preferred channel.
 With such a wealth of devices and platforms, the agnostic frontend makes it easier for you to cater to preferences and maximize your demographic reach.